What to do in Baños de Agua Santa, Ecuador

 Passing through Ambato (the option I took)

-• Dichos autobuses llegan hasta la City of Ambato in approximately 7 or 8 hours
+• They reach the City of Ambato in approximately 7 or 8 hours.

 Passing through Riobamba

-2. By Bus – Leaving from Guayaquil to Ambato and of Ambato to Baños:
+2. You can also go from Guayaquil to Ambato and from Ambato to Baños, as I mentioned before.

 Mapa de atracciones turísticas de Baños